syntasso/kratix-docs/docs/workshop/part-ii/05-update-status.md

     --timeout=90s
 ```

-This same logic can be applied to resource requests, Kratix automatically sets the `PipelineCompleted` condition.
+This same logic can be applied to Resources, Kratix automatically sets the `PipelineCompleted` condition.
 For example, a user (or some CI/Automation) could wait for a request to finish by running:

 ```bash
 kubectl --context $PLATFORM wait elastic-cloud/example \
   --for=condition=PipelineCompleted --timeout=60s
 ```

-Kratix supports this by default for all Resource Requests.
+Kratix supports this by default for all Resources.
 </details>